- Home

 b.
 The oncology segment held the largest share of the biologics manufacturing market.
 This is attributed to the rising prevalence of cancer and the increasing development of targeted biologic therapies, including monoclonal antibodies and immunotherapies, to address growing treatment needs.

 b.
-The key players competing in the biologics manufacturing market include Novartis AG; Pfizer Inc; Amgen Inc.; Novo Nordisk A/S; AbbVie Inc.; Johnson & Johnson Services, Inc.; Bristol-Myers Squibb Company; Eli Lilly and Company; F. Hoffmann La-Roche Ltd.; Wuxi Biologics; FUJIFILM Diosynth Biotechnologies.; Boehringer Ingelheim International GmbH; Lonza; and Samsung Biologics among others.
+The key players competing in the biologics manufacturing market include Novartis AG; Pfizer Inc; Amgen Inc.; Novo Nordisk A/S; AbbVie Inc.; Johnson & Johnson (Johnson & Johnson Services, Inc.); Bristol-Myers Squibb Company; Eli Lilly and Company; F. Hoffmann La-Roche Ltd.; Wuxi Biologics; FUJIFILM Holdings Corporation (FUJIFILM Diosynth Biotechnologies); Boehringer Ingelheim International GmbH; Lonza; Samsung Biologics among others.

 b.
-The rising demand for targeted therapies and advancements in bioprocessing technologies are the major factors likely to drive the biologics manufacturing market.
-Additionally, increasing investments in R&D and expanding biopharmaceutical production capacities further support market growth.
+The rising demand for targeted therapies and advancements in bioprocessing technologies are the major factors driving the biologics manufacturing market.
+In addition, increasing investments in R&D and expanding biopharmaceutical production capacities further support market growth.

 Share this report with your colleague or friend.